 ACTUAL VS. DIMENSIONAL WEIGHT

-In addition to providing transport with our air freight carriers, BGI also offers a full array of trucking and warehousing options once your shipment has landed.
+In addition to providing air freight forwarding service with our reliable air carriers, BGI also offers a full array of options fortrucking and drayage services and warehousing and distribution services once your shipment has landed.
 Your shipments are monitored in the air and on the ground to ensure on-time delivery.